Tinkerforge/doc/en/source/Software/Brickd_Install_Windows.rst

   Windows service.
 Without this you need to start Brick Daemon manually.
 Manual start is only useful for advanced debugging purposes.
-* **Install/Update Brick Driver** will install/update the USB driver for Bricks (only Windows XP, Vista, 7).
+* **Install/Update Brick Driver** will install/update the USB driver for Bricks (only Windows Vista and 7).
 This driver is required if you want to use Bricks connected to USB.
-* **Install/Update RED Brick Driver** will install/update the USB driver for RED Bricks (only Windows XP, Vista, 7).
+* **Install/Update RED Brick Driver** will install/update the USB driver for RED Bricks (only Windows Vista and 7).
 This driver is required if you want to use RED Bricks connected to USB.
 * **Install/Update RED Brick Serial Console Driver** will install/update
   the driver for the serial console of RED Bricks.
 This driver is required if